freia-lab/e3-hnoss/plc/README.txt

   Not called yet from the main program and not downloaded to the PLC.
 PLC_Cryostat_2025_02_03.zip - KG -  Compiled source file S7PLC_PSI_CodacStruct133.
 Added switching CERNOX sets.
 PLC_Cryostat_2025_02_04.zip - KG -  Added automatic start of SQ8.
+PLC_Cryostat_2025_02_04_1.zip - KG -  Added automatic stop of SQ7 when automatic start of SQ8 was enabled.

 ============================================================================================================
 SCADA